 Potential conflicts of interest may arise from time to time from the provision by the Depositary and/or its affiliates of other services to the ICAV and/or other parties.
 For example, the Depositary and/or its affiliates may act as the depositary, trustee and/or administrator of other funds.
-It is therefore possible that the Depositary (or any of its affiliates) may in the course of its business have conflicts or potential conflicts of interest with those of the ICAV and/or other funds for which the Depositary (or any of its affiliates) act.
+It is therefore possible that the Depositary (or any of its affiliates) may in the course of its business have conflicts or potential conflicts of interest with those of the ICAV and/or other funds for which the Depositary (or any of its affiliates) add/or other funds for which the Depositary (or any of its affiliates) act.
 Potential conflicts of interest may also arise between the Depositary and its delegates, for example where an appointed delegate is an affiliated group company which receives remuneration for another custodial service it provides to the ICAV.
 In the event of any potential conflict of interest which may arise during the normal course of business, the Depositary will have regard to the applicable laws.